 - For the latest issue of our journal, as well as access to previous issues, go to: https://www.tandfonline.com/toc/rsaj20/current

 - For sales and subscription information, visit the Taylor and Francis website.

-- If you are based in Africa, you can purchase an annual subscription for only US$15 by contacting the Taylor and Francis Customer Services team.
+- If you are based in Africa, you can purchase an annual subscription for only $15 by contacting the Taylor &d Francis Customer Services team.

 - You can also access our journal via your university library, if your university holds a subscription.

 Submission of articles